Serpent Pendant Gørding Bronze 24k Gold Plated

 This beautiful serpent pendant is small, only 25mm long, is incredibly decorated with a very small filigree

 The pendant was hung on a wire which was fastened with a thong or string.
 The pendant contains two green glass beads.

 Coiled snake pendants are known from the Late Germanic Iron Age and the Viking Age.

 Perhaps the pendant depicts a mythical serpent Jörmungandr also known as the Midgard Serpent or World Serpent.
 Jörmungandr is a sea serpent, the middle child of Loki and the giantess Angrboða.

 In Norse mythology, serpents and dragons embody the destructive phase of the creation-destruction cycle.
 This means that they represent chaos and cataclysm, but also change and renewal.

-The original pendant located at Sydvestjyske Museer
+The original pendant is located at Sydvestjyske Museer

 Weight: 8 g